-The District's length of service awards program (LOSAP), which is reported in the District's general fund, was created by a resolution pursuant to Section 457 (e)(11)(B) of the Internal Service Code of 1986, as amended, except for provisions added by reason of the length of service award program as enacted into federal law in 1997.
-The LOSAP provides tax deferred income benefits to active volunteer firefighters and emergency medical personnel.
 The tax deferred income benefits for the active volunteer firefighters serving the residents the Township of South Brunswick come from contributions made solely by the governing body of the District, on behalf of those volunteers who meet the criteria of a plan created by that governing body.
-Participants should refer to the LOSAP Plan agreement for a more complete description of the LOSAP Plan's provisions.
+Participants should refer to the Plan agreement for a more complete description of the Plan's provisions.